corpun logoWorld Corporal Punishment Research

 This district contains Etowah Middle School and Etowah High School, which confusingly are not part of Etowah County Schools.

 Corporal punishment is available for all offenses.
-A very unclear statement is "The student's refusal to accept corporal punishment must be contracted prior to the administration of corporal punishment".
-Perhaps what they are trying to say here is that if the student intends to refuse to be spanked, he or she needs to say so before the spanking begins.
+A very unclear statement, which we have not seen anywhere else, is "The student's refusal to accept corporal punishment must be contracted [sic] prior to the administration of corporal punishment".
+Perhaps what they are trying to say here is that if the student intends to refuse to be spanked, he or she must say so before the punishment begins.

 See also this Mar 2018 news item and this Apr 2018 follow-up about a paddling at Etowah Middle School in 2016.